complexdatacollective/documentation.networkcanvas.com/_key-concepts/forms.md

 ---
 title: Forms

-definition: Forms provide a means to assign variables to ego, nodes, or edges, using a familiar and easy to use interface.
+definition: A means to assign variables to ego, nodes, or edges, using a familiar and easy to use interface.
 ---

 Forms are one of the primary ways that that you will assign values to your variables in Interviewer.
 They work by associating each **variable** with an **input control**, a **question prompt** and **validation options**, to form a **field**.
 Each form can have as many fields as you wish, and in any order.